 In the past, several grid owners have discussed using Bitcoin, the peer-to-peer cryptocurrency, for in-world payments but, until now, no grid has done so — Bitcoins are typically too volatile to be used within a grid.
-Instead, most grids that accept Bitcoins for payments use them as an alternative to PayPal or other payment options for currency purchases.
+To read more about coins and gambling legislation read on https://www.bestuscasinos.org/legal/new-york/ about what might apply to you or may be applicable to your payment options.
+Most grids that accept Bitcoins for payments use them as an alternative to PayPal or other payment options for currency purchases.

 Each new user gets their own Bitcoin deposit address that they can send Bitcoins to.